Git Essentials: Core Mechanics and Daily Operations

 Forking and Pull Request Mechanics

-Server-side repository forking.
+Platform-layer abstractions and cross-team collaboration.
+Forking a repository (server-side copying).
 Local cloning and feature branch pushing to the origin fork.
-Pull requests as a platform mechanism to merge divergent histories across separate upstream repositories.
+Initiating Pull Requests as a platform mechanism to smoothly merge divergent histories across completely separate upstream repositories.

 Ready to see what's really happening?